 Located south of Coyhaique, this National Reserve is found in the Aysen Region of Chile, and offers arguably some of the best hiking in the region.
 The reserve has an area of …

 The Queulat National Park is located in the Aysen Region of Patagonia, and offers over 1500 km2 of wonderful scenery, …

 There are many ways to explore the Patagonia Park, with options for day hikes, overnight hikes, bird watching, mountain biking, fishing and kayaking.
 You can choose to enjoy the…

 The regional capital of Aysen, this energetic city serves as the main launchpad for adventures into the wilderness whether that be fly-fishing, trekking, cycling or horse …

 Things to do in Aysen

 Hiking in Aysen

-There are several national parks and reserves in the Aysen region that offer some lovely trekking routes for the avid hiker visiting this rarely visited area of Patagonia. …
+There are several national parks and reserves in the Aysen region, which offer lovely trekking routes for the avid hiker visiting this rarely visited area of Patagonia.
+Spectacular…